EBS 올림포스 영어독해 기본2 (2022 개정)

 Analysis 과학적 방법 도입과 의료 전문직의 지위 상승

-The introduction of scientific methods into medical practice transformed the profession as well as its ____
+The introduction ____ scientific methods into medical practice transformed the profession as well as its object.

-Until the late nineteenth century, doctors were not required to have studied medicine and were relied on mainly to ____ comfort and guidance to their patients.
+Until the late nineteenth century, doctors were not required to have studied medicine and were relied on mainly ____ provide comfort and guidance to their patients.

-As the practice of medicine shifted ____ cure to prevention, doctors were now expected to provide results based on scientific evidence.
+As the practice of ____ shifted from cure to prevention, doctors were now expected to provide results based on scientific evidence.

-Once the source of a disease was identified, patients expected that doctors should be ____ to cure them.
+Once the source of a disease was identified, patients expected that doctors should be able ____ cure them.

 Additionally, those doctors with scientific training were now distinguished from a range of alternative healers, from homeopaths to midwives, resulting in an ____ in the eyes of the public of the status of the profession as compared with other healing practices, which persists today.